weinimo/weinimo.github.io/content/how-to-write-udev-rules-for-usb-devices.rst

 :tags: Linux, udev, USB
 :slug: how-to-write-udev-rules-for-usb-devices

-|Udev-tux|\ If you use a custom USB device, for which there isn't a
+|Udev-tux|\ If you use a custom USB device for which there isn't a
-suitable udev rule installed on your system yet, you might notice that only the root user has read and write access for it.
-In order to make it usable for every user you need to write a new udev rule.
-Here I show you an easy way how to do this.
+suitable udev rule installed on your system yet you might notice that only the root user has read and write access for it.
+In order to make it usable for normal users you need to write a new udev rule.
+Here is an easy way how to do this.

 First we have to collect some information about that device.
-As we have a USB device in this example, we get some basic information from ``lsusb``.
+As we have an USB device in this example, we get some basic information from ``lsusb``.
 Its output must look something like this:

 ``Bus 001 Device 003: ID 1111:2222 FooDev``